aws-samples/amazon-chime-sdk-meeting-summarizer/README.md

 1) Static React App Form

+Visit the CloudFront distribution domain name generated during the deployment and create an account.
 Paste the meeting invite and choose to schedule a time or to trigger the bot immediately.
-When possible, utilize a 'Copy' button when retreiving meeting invite info to paste into the form
+When possible, utilize a 'Copy' button when retreiving meeting invite info to paste into the form.

 ![Image](/images/FrontendForm.png)